mastercuber55/Cube2D-Engine/docs/Creating A Game/Initialization.md

 # Initialization

-Any projects needs a initializer of its own, so create a file in your desired scripts folder with your desired name ( I Like Scripts/Main.wren)
+Any projects needs a initializer of its own, so create a file in your desired scripts folder with your desired name ( I Like Scripts/Main.wren ) but of course you need it specified in `Game.wren`

 For now, lets make a simple game where you have to move player around.